mzhou356/dc_ds_06_03_mod1_project/README.md

 ## Goals
 ### Provide a business proposal for a new movie business at Microsoft
-- Determine the dataset and target variables
+- Determine the dataset and target variables .
--- Clean up the data
+- Clean up the data
--- Find a proxy for gross revenues to have larger coverage of movies
+- Find a proxy for gross revenues to have larger coverage of movies
-- Find what are characteristics of best selling movies -- Genre
+- Find what are the characteristics of best selling movies:
+  * Genre
--- Seasonalities
+  * Seasonalities
--- Actors/actresses
+  * Actors/actresses
--- Length of movie
+  * Length of movie
--- Production budget
+  * Production budget
 - Provide a set of slides to present
-- Provide Jupyter Notebook for technical audience
+- Provide Jupyter Notebook for technical audience with an emphasis on readability
 - Detailed data cleaning and helper function .py files

 ## Responsibilities